-Meets bimonthly

-- Discusses and sets standards for CHIN HMIS data quality - Educates members about reports and tools available from HMIS d.
-FUNDING APPLICATION COMMITTEES
+- Meets bimonthly - Discusses and sets standards for CHIN HMIS data quality - Educates members about reports and tools available from HMIS

 The Steering Committee currently has two standing subcommittees that inform the CoC's funding decisions.
-These committee meet on an as-needed basis.
+These committees meet on an as-needed basis.